apetkau/resfinder-batch/README.md

+**Note: This script has been replaced by [staramr](https://github.com/phac-nml/staramr).
+It was never quite completed but is placed on GitHub for anyone who is interested.**

 # `resfinder-batch.pl`

 A script used to batch-execute `resfinder.pl` and `pointfinder-3.0.py` on many assembled genomes and complie the results into a single table.
 Example usage like: